 Worse, leaving a few, almost all of them seem to hate books and studies.
 How do you make them stick to one place and get their counting right?
 Teachers understand that kids are creative and inquisitive by nature.
 Therefore, they prefer role plays and games over books and black boards.
 Therefore, teachers always have to introduce new ways of learning.

 Alphabets and Numbers: Creating different numbers and alphabets out of clay or play dough is an interesting and fun way of making kids learn basics of Mathematics and English.
-From recognizing alphabets to learning subtraction and addition, teachers have been successful in teaching them to kids, with Lumi Dough.
+From recognizing alphabets to learning subtraction and addition, teachers have been successful in teaching them to kids.

 Shapes: From squares to circles to triangles and spheres, with play dough, children can learn about different shapes.